vsrinivas/fuchsia/the-book/life_of_an_open.md

 asking the underlying filesystem if there are additional handles required to interact with the Vnode.
-Assuming the client asked for the “foo” object synchronously (which is implied with the default POSIX open call), any additional handles required to interact with “foo” are packed into a small RIO description object and passed back to the client.
-Alternatively, if "foo" had failed to open, a RIO discription object would still be returned, but with the “status” field set to an error code, indicating failure.
+Assuming the client asked for the “foo” object synchronously (which is implied with the default POSIX open call), any additional handles required to interact with “foo” are packed into a small FIDL description object and passed back to the client.
+Alternatively, if "foo" had failed to open, a FIDL discription object would still be returned, but with the “status” field set to an error code, indicating failure.
 Let’s assume the “foo” open was successful.
 The server will proceed to create an “iostate” object for “foo” and register it with the dispatcher.
 Doing so, future calls to “foo” can